kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-terraform.md

 ## Running Trace-based Tests

-Now that all of the required services and infra has been created, you can start running some Trace-based testing by doing the following:
+Now that all of the required services and infra have been created, you can start running some Trace-based testing by doing the following:

-1. From the Terraform outputs you can copy the `api_endpoint` and add replace the `<your_api_endpoint>` placeholder from the `tests/test.yaml` file.
+1. From the Terraform output you can copy the `api_endpoint` and replace the `<your_api_endpoint>` placeholder from the `tests/test.yaml` file.
 2. Configure the [Tracetest CLI](https://docs.tracetest.io/cli/configuring-your-cli) to point to the public load balancer endpoint with `tracetest configure --endpoint <tracetest_url>`.
 3. Run the test YAML file using the CLI `tracetest test run -d tests/test.yaml`.
 4. Follow the link to find the results.